What’s the issue with the application interface?

 Capture One Pro support

-After trying out the high-end and superbly made (but studio-oriented and pricey) Tangent Element panels, I was initially intrigued by the compatibility with Capture One Pro, though to be clear the support is only in beta and it works only with Capture One Pro 11/12 using the application’s keyboard shortcuts.
+After trying out the high-end and superbly made (but studio-oriented and pricey) Tangent Element panels, I was initially intrigued by the compatibility with Capture One Pro (trial link), though to be clear the support is only in beta and it works only with Capture One Pro 11/12 using the application’s keyboard shortcuts.
 For it to work at all, you must select Loupedeck_beta option in Capture One’s Edit Keyboard Shortcuts dialog.
 Despite the limitations this has without using Capture One’s underlying support (like it has for the Tangent panels), the Loupedeck + works pretty well.
 The main concern is that the panel’s layout is more Lightroom centric, particularly with regard to the some of the more specialized controls such as HSL buttons and nine wheels/buttons.

 Capture One, for example, can use three of those wheels to adjust the Color Balance tool which, although it is really quite something, as you can switch between highlights, shadows and mid-tones using the HSL buttons, it isn’t really making full-use of the app’s or panel’s potential.
 It can’t access Capture One’s Color Editor tool at all, for example, and several of the panel’s controls don’t currently work with anything.
 These include the remaining six aforementioned color wheels, of course, as well as Custom Mode, Color/B&W conversion button and Before/After button.